KStateMachine/kstatemachine/README.md

                         else -> noTransition()
                     }
                 }
-                // you can access argument passed to processEvent() function
+                // It is possible to access argument passed to processEvent() function
                 // and data from state subclass
                 onTriggered {
                     println("Switching state with argument: ${it.argument}, and data: ${this@redState.data}")